Where to Discuss?

 Configuration

-We need to build list with dictionary:
+We need to build a list with dictionaries containing the following:

 • filename (input-expand)